Applicants will be notified of awards by March 15, 2019.

 Selection and Review Process

 Reviews will be completed by the NCID Advisory Committee.
-Awards may be given to projects that include a clear description of how the project will:
+Ideal proposals will include a clear description of how the project will:

 - Contribute to national conversations around diversity, equity, and inclusion